Explore Chapel Hill

 Nearby Dining Options

 Hungry?
-Morehead is at the eastern edge of Chapel Hill’s downtown - there are dozens of restaurants within easy walking distance on Franklin Street.
+Morehead is at the eastern edge of Chapel Hill’s vibrant downtown.
+There are dozens of restaurants within easy walking distance on Franklin Street.
 When UNC is in session, visitors are welcome at all of UNC’s Carolina Dining Services locations.

 Downtown Chapel Hill

-If you’re looking for a calendar of events near Morehead, the Chapel Hill Downtown Partnership website is your source.
+If you’re looking for a calendar of events near Morehead, the Chapel Hill Downtown Partnership website is a great resource.

 Chapel Hill/Orange County Visitors Bureau

 What’s happening in the region?
-The Chapel Hill/Orange County Visitors Bureau provides maps and brochures, along with guidance on attractions, hotels and restaurants.
-The offices are six blocks west of Morehead at 501 West Franklin Street.
+The Chapel Hill/Orange County Visitors Bureau provides maps and brochures, along with guidance on attractions, hotels, and restaurants.
+Their offices are six blocks west of Morehead at 501 W. Franklin Street.